esdee-git/deligo/README.md

-for simple communication with delicious api i used code from https://github.com/josegm/yummy/, since for some reason my hacks didn't work. other than that the code used http package with Gorilla's mux. i had a lot of fun with the frontend, header.html, where i played somewhat with bootstrap and jquery's ajax
+for simple communication with delicious api i used code from https://github.com/josegm/yummy/, since for some reason my hacks didn't work. other than that the code used http package with Gorilla's mux. i had a lot of fun with the frontend, header.html, where i played somewhat with bootstrap and jquery's ajax. eventually i also added dependency management through glide and docker image configuration in the Dockerfile file